-If you would like to receive any of the brochures and reports available, or if you are interested in participating in the CSO Control Plan Survey, give us a call.
-Your participation will ensure public involvement in the decision-making process.
+If you would like to receive any of the brochures and reports available, give us a call.
+Your participation will ensure public involvement in the decisionmaking process.

 Please get involved by calling (204) 986-3333 or mail to the address provided below.